 Comprehensive Plan Update (Seattle 2035)

-This year, the City is undertaking an update of the Comprehensive Plan required by the Growth Management Act.
-The Council may elect to defer amendments proposed in May to consideration as part of the update or the first annual amendment cycle after the update.
+The City is undertaking an update of the Comprehensive Plan required by the Growth Management Act.
 Learn more at 2035.seattle.gov.